epccs/RPUno/readme.md

 A general purpose ATmega328p controller board with level shift IO and current sources that operate over the wide input voltage range.

-The bare metal microcontroller on this board is the same as an Arduino Uno.
-I use it to evaluate the examples Arduino has.
-Normally C is my preference so converting Arduino's C++ into C adds some overhead, the toolchain supports both but C causes fewer surprises since it is implemented with a stack-based memory system (C++ needs the heap for its features).
-The toolchain is available on most Linux distributions, a Raspberry Pi makes a nice remote computer and can handle networking services robustly.
-Logging into the remote computer is done with SSH and updates for the controller are done by pulling from GitHub and then using make to run the "Makefile" rules that compile and upload firmware over a serial link.
-Mezzanine boards [RPUadpt] and [RPUpi] can be used to add multidrop serial.
-The mezzanine VIN pin can be disconnected with an onboard P-channel MOSFET to remove power from the Raspberry Pi computer.
+The bare metal microcontroller on this board is the same as an Arduino Uno, I use it to evaluate the examples.
+Normally C is my preference so converting Arduino's C++ into C adds some overhead, the toolchain supports both but find fewer surprises with C. The toolchain is available on most Linux distributions, a Raspberry Pi makes a nice remote computer and can handle networking services robustly.
+I use SSH to log in to the remote Raspberry Pi and then I can pull updates from GitHub and run the "Makefile" rules that compile and upload the firmware.
+The mezzanine board [RPUadpt] or [RPUpi] can be used to add a multidrop serial (rpubus).
+This controller can turn off its shield VIN pin to power down the Raspberry Pi on RPUpi.

 [RPUadpt]: https://github.com/epccs/RPUadpt
 [RPUpi]: https://github.com/epccs/RPUpi